projectsveltos/sveltos/docs/use_cases/clusterAPI/use_case_azure.md

 ## Step 4: Push a PR to add a new user

 To add a new user and trigger the creation of a corresponding Azure cluster, we will implement a straightforward GitOps workflow.
 We will submit a Pull Request (PR)/Merge Request that modifies the `existing-users` ConfigMap within the previously defined repository.
-The PR will introduce a new user entry, `user01: production`, within the data section of the ConfigMap, as shown in the provided diff.
+The PR will introduce a new user entry, `user01: staging`, within the data section of the ConfigMap, as shown in the provided diff.

 ```bash
 $ diff --git a/capi-azure-sveltos/pt3/kubernetes_resources/cm_users.yaml b/capi-azure-sveltos/pt3/kubernetes_resources/cm_users.yaml